Peter-T-Ruehr/Insect_Bite_Force_Database/README.md

 # R Code for the creation of the insect bite force database

-This script was used to create the tables and figures of the article describing the insect bite force database published under
+This repository contains the R project that was used to create the tables and figures of the article describing the insect bite force database published under

 Rühr et al. (**in review**): A bite force database of 654 insect species.